garbageplanet/frontend/README.md

 - [ ] build the cleaned, join, play and confirm function with a prototype

 ### TODO
-- [ ] fix scrolling in panels and scrollbars display
-- [ ] repair the sharing system
 - [ ] move to Leaflet 1.0, make custom build and upgrade plugins (almost everything works out of the box)
 - [ ] move to bootstrap 4 and make custom build with [cards](http://v4-alpha.getbootstrap.com/components/card)
 - [ ] offline mode with [simpleStorage](https://github.com/andris9/simpleStorage)